AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-intro.md

 The final cost result - which will be called the total cost later on - is a convex function.
 It therefore has a minimum solution plateau (see below) which in most (but not all) applications on real data sets is reduced to a single point (see above).
 In some cases, there are several points leading to the optimal cost.
-Antares-Xpansion looks for an optimal solution, i.e. the point that minimizes the total cost, or any point of the minimum plateau in the case of a so-called degenerate problem.
+Antares Xpansion looks for an optimal solution, i.e. the point that minimizes the total cost, or any point of the minimum plateau in the case of a so-called degenerate problem.